St. Paul's Church, High Street, Honiton, Devon, EX14 1PG - 8 bells, 12 cwt.

 They are an easy going 8, fitted with Hastings Stays and shear pins on the front 4,

 which is supposed to mean that we only have to replace a peg in the event of a breakage.

-This is intended for small groups so please contact the tower captain to book a place
+This is intended for small groups so please contact the Training Officer to book a place

 - The computer produces ringing on varying numbers of bells,

-with various striking errors, in and out of method, for you to detect.
+with various striking errors for you to detect.

-- Similar sorts of challenges will be provided from audio recordings
+- Similar sorts of challenges can be provided from audio recordings

 using the 'Listen To Ringing Live!'
 CD.

-- A short session of ringing with the computer, using the keyboard
+- Ringing with the computer, using the keyboard

 - rounds, call changes, plain hunt, method or touches, on as many bells as you choose.